MogulMethod Workbook™

 Step 1 — Run MogulBlueprint

-Use everything from your On-Call Worksheet (above) as your inputs.
-Your transformation statement, your obstacles, your rough curriculum outline, your method name, your bonuses — all of it feeds directly into MogulBlueprint.
+Use everything from your On-Call Worksheet as your inputs.
+Your transformation statement, your method name, your bonuses, and whatever your path asked you to build — your curriculum outline, your service tiers, your product, or your collections.
+All of it feeds directly into MogulBlueprint.
 The more detail you give it, the better it builds.

 Set aside 60–90 minutes.
 Do it somewhere quiet.
 Give it real thought.
 This is the single most important piece of homework in the entire program.